device42/device42-docs/docs/reports/device42-doql/index.md

 ## DOQL Queries Against Custom Fields

 When constructing DOQL queries against custom fields, keep in mind that custom field names are usually case-sensitive.
 Custom field names with only lowercase characters and no spaces can be referenced (as the column name in the database) with any casing in queries.
-Custom field names with **upper-case characters** or **spaces** must be referenced using the exact casing in double-quotes.
+Custom field names with **uppercase characters** or **spaces** must be referenced using the exact casing in double quotes.

 **For example, consider the following telco custom field names**:

-- For `Region`, the appropriate query would need to be:
+- For `Region`, the appropriate query would be:
 ```sql
 select "Region" from view_telcocircuit_custom_fields_flat_v1
 ```